Delivering impactful learning isn’t easy, right?

 Online quizzes can create a rich experience for learners by framing questions in different formats to challenge the learners’ ability to reason, comprehend, and think creatively to arrive at the answers.

-- The quick format, instant feedback, and easy personalization of such quizzes to suit any learning style make them the perfect choice to check how much a learner finally understands after a lesson or course gets over.
+- The quick format, instant feedback, and easy personalization of such quizzes to suit any learning style make them the perfect choice to check how much a learner finally understands after a lesson or course.

-- An interactive online quiz motivates learners to actively stay involved in the process and engage in the course material by looking at a piece of information in the form of visuals, audio, or text.
+- An interactive online quiz motivates learners to participate actively in the process and engage in the course material by looking at a piece of information in the form of visuals, audio, or text.

 - Unlike traditional tests that can be high stakes and lengthy, such interactive quizzes can be presented as soon as a bite-sized lesson is over to build knowledge retention over the long term.